 Introduction

 A population with low standard of health leads to lower productivity.
-Medicines are the easiest and cost effective way of getting rid of ailments.
-Therefore all Nations of the world covet existence of self-reliant pharmaceutical industry which can fulfill needs of people.
-In the quest for achieving self-sufficiency in pharmaceutical industry Process Patent law (the Indian Patent Act 1970) was enforced in India.
+Medicines are the easiest and cost-effective way of getting rid of ailments.
+Therefore, all Nations of the world covet existence of self-reliant pharmaceutical industry which can fulfill the needs of people.
+In the quest for achieving self-sufficiency in the pharmaceutical industry Process Patent law (the Indian Patent Act 1970) was enforced in India.
 One of the key feature of the act allowed process patent of medicines.
 Under the process patenting provision a drug molecule was not patentable rather the method of making that molecule could be patented.
-This provision not only ensured access of cheap medicines to Indians but presented plethora of opportunities for Indian pharmaceutical companies.
+This provision not only ensured access of cheap medicines to Indians but presented a plethora of opportunities for Indian pharmaceutical companies.

-After the enactment of the Indian Patent Act 1970,
+After the enactment of the Indian Patent Act of 1970,

-it was legally allowed in India to manufacture any block buster medicine patented in any part of the world by slightly modifying the manufacturing process.
-It revolutionized the Indian pharmaceutical Industry; India became a hot spot of reverse engineering in the field of medicines.
-In India the price of medicines became lowest in the world.
+it was legally allowed in India to manufacture any blockbuster medicine patented in any part of the world by slightly modifying the manufacturing process.
+It revolutionized the Indian pharmaceutical Industry; India became a hot spot of reverse engineering in the field of medicine.
+In India, the price of medicines became lowest in the world.
 Indian Pharmaceutical Company Cipla became the largest AIDS generic drug supplier in the world.
 Indian Pharmaceutical companies achieved excellence in manufacturing all kinds of generics.

 The present study attempts to look in the changed business model of pharmaceutical companies.
-What are the steps that are being taken to counter the new patent scenario, what is the new business model and the changed R&D profile of the pharmaceutical, impact on financial position of pharmaceutical companies are some the areas of the present study.
+What are the steps that are being taken to counter the new patent scenario, what is the new business model and the changed R&D profile of the pharmaceutical, impact on the financial position of pharmaceutical companies are some the areas of the present study.

-In1 stated that; the India had shaped its own Intellectual Property path 41 years back to meet the needs of its poor population and to encourage the growth of domestic Pharmaceutical Industry.
-Recently India has changed Intellectual Property Laws to meet the requirement of International IP regime.
+In1 stated that; the India had shaped its own Intellectual Property path 41 years back to meet the needs of its poor population and to encourage the growth of the domestic Pharmaceutical Industry.
+Recently India has changed Intellectual Property Laws to meet the requirement of the International IP regime.
 Indian pharmaceutical Industry is in state of transition and the effects of stronger patent laws are on all functional areas of the Industry.

-In2 discussed the patent amendments after implementation of TRIPS agreementin India.
-His article focuses on the flexibilities, granted to TRIPS member countries like exceptions from grant of patents, exceptions to exclusive rights, early working, parallel imports, limiting data protection and compulsory licensing.
+In2 discussed the patent amendments after the implementation of TRIPS Agreemen tin India.
+This article focuses on the flexibilities, granted to TRIPS member countries like exceptions from grant of patents, exceptions to exclusive rights, early working, parallel imports, limiting data protection and compulsory licensing.
 The author elaborates out how various flexibilities in TRIPS agreement can be used by domestic Indian pharmaceutical companies to their advantage and also by the Indian Government for the benefit of common masses.

-In3 analysed the effect of agreements of WTO and system of WTO on growingnations, with a orientation to India.
+In3 analysed the effect of agreements of WTO and the system of WTO on growing nations, with an orientation to India.

 In4 analysed the shortfalls of the Indian Patent Act (1970) especially the TRIPS Agreement and the changes essential for compliance with the TRIPS provisions.